-Reducing Repeat Operations for Women with Breast Cancer
+Reducing Breast Cancer Surgeries

 - 80% of women with Stage I or II breast cancer are eligible to undergo lumpectomy followed by radiation.
 A repeat operation is needed if “adequate margins” are not achieved, leading to increased cost and burden for patients and hospitals.